Super early registration rate available to first 25 registrants in 2026!

 Are you tired of the same old conference?

-Looking to recharge your battery, improve your skills as a wellness coach and earn 14 continuing education credits through the NBHWC, all at the same time?
+Looking to recharge your battery, improve your skills as a wellness coach and participate in 14 hours worth of continuing education all at the same time?

 The Rocky Mountain Coaching Retreat & Symposium has been specifically designed to create a balance between advanced education, small group interactions and guided personal reflection time.